 Get Involved

 Are you passionate about consent education and tackling SGBV issues?
-We are currently recruiting a few members to sit as general members on the Got Consent committee.
-Responsibilities include: attending weekly meetings, admin tasks, workshop development, and supporting other committee members with their current projects.
-The application is open to anyone, including if you are already a GotConsent volunteer, and we will continue accepting applications on a rolling basis-- fill out this application form if you're interested in getting involved!
-If you have any questions about the role please reach out to [email protected]
+We are currently recruiting the 2023-2024 Got Consent General Committee.
+Responsibilities include: attending fortnightly meetings, admin tasks, workshop development, event planning, and supporting other committee members with their current projects.
+The application is open to anyone, including if you are already a GotConsent volunteer, and submissions are due by midnight on September 5th -- fill out this application form if you're interested in getting involved!

 Volunteers are given extensive training on the content of our workshops as well as how to run and guide workshop discussions.
 You will also always be paired with a more experienced facilitator for your first few sessions, until you feel comfortable.